-By knowing you are making a difference in your life, it makes you happier and helps you productivity going forward.
+By knowing you are making a difference in your life, makes you happier and helps your productivity going forward.

 Do you ever feel that some tasks during your day cause a major bottleneck for the rest of the day?
 There is nothing like having a situation happen that then slows everything else down.